Happy International Comics Day (which was on September 25th. We are late, we know)!

 Spread from the Watchmen with all the comic book page elements highlighted.

-The last significant element that is not actually a part of the spread but the way comic books are perceived – closure.
-Closure is the ability of the brain to fill into the gaps, in our case the gutters.
-Let’s imagine, in one panel you can see a phone ringing and the next panel shows that a character is throwing that phone at the wall.
-In this case, our brain uses closure to imagine that the character picked up the phone and smashed it.
+The last significant element that is not a part of the spread but the way comic books are perceived is closure.
+Closure is the ability of the brain to fill the gaps, in our case, the gutters.
+Let’s imagine, in one panel, you can see a phone ringing, and the next panel shows that a character is throwing that phone at the wall.
+In this case, our brain uses a closure to imagine that the character picked up the phone and smashed it.
 What is interesting: has the character talked on the phone before throwing it?
 No one knows.
-This is a moment when the readers actively engage in storytelling, because it’s only up to them what happened between the panels.
+This is a moment when the readers actively engage in storytelling because it’s only up to them what happened between the panels.

 Steps to Creating a Comic Book

-Depending on whether you are a solo artist or a whole team of creators, these steps might intertwine or get shifted.
-Of course, while being a solo comic book creator, you would need to go through the stages one by one whereas a team could work on several stages at once.
-Also, in big companies, it is an industry standard to have separate people for separate steps.
+Whether you are a solo artist or a whole team of creators, these steps might intertwine or get shifted.
+Of course, while being a solo comic book creator, you would need to go through the stages one by one, whereas a team could work on several stages at once.
+Also, in big companies, it is an industry-standard to have separate people for separate steps.
 For example, the writer, the sketcher, the inker, the letterer, and so on are all responsible for their part of the workflow.
-In the less extensive comic book creation process, the duo of writer and artist is also very popular, as one is responsible for the story and another one for the visuals.
+In the less extensive comic book creation process, the duo of writer and artist is also trendy, as one is responsible for the story and another for the visuals.

-The following 7 stages are just an overview of the typical comics creation.
+The following 7 stages are just an overview of the creation of the typical comics.

 - Post Production

 It all starts with a couple of words or a simple idea.
-Writing (or concept creating) is the first step that defines what your comic is going to be about, what the characters and settings are.
-This is also the part when you figure out the plot and the way the whole story is going to unfold and develop in the eyes of the reader.
+Writing (or concept creating) is the first step that defines what your comic will be about and what the characters and settings are.
+This is also the part when you figure out the plot and the way the whole story will unfold and develop in the reader’s eyes.
 I believe this stage has the most creative freedom as you begin from the blank page, where anything could happen at any point in time with no restrictions whatsoever.

 “Comics plot as in any other narrative art form usually is made of three stages.
 The first one is the introduction of the characters, settings, and mood.
 The second stage is centered around character development, challenges and it ends with a climax.
 Finally, the third stage is a post-climax resolution that shows what characters have learned along the way.”